Instructions For Activating imp Development Kit

 All imps use 2.4GHz 802.11n WiFi.
 The imp005 can also connect 802.11n networks in the 5GHz band.
 The Electric Imp app defaults to the WiFi network your mobile device is connected to.
-This may not be a network that is compatible with your imp kit; your imp kit will not be able to connect to it.
-You can change the target network in the app by tapping on the Network Name field.
+This may not be a network that is compatible with your imp kit, but you can change the target network in the app by tapping the Network Name field.

 If your imp kit was purchased in the US, it will only be able to connect to certain WiFi channels, eg. 2.4GHz channels 1-11, for regulatory reasons.
 Make sure your wireless router or access point is operating on a compatible channel.
 This is especially important if it chooses channels automatically.

 All imps are able to detect what kind of security — WEP, WPA or WPA2 — a WiFi network uses, so just enter the correct password.
 However, the imp doesn’t support enterprise-level authentication (802.11x), which requires that you log in with a username as well as the customary SSID and password, or networks which require login via a web page.
 If you’re connecting to an unsecured network, leave the Password field blank.